-Implementation Reviews should normally be scheduled not later than six years after the completion of the previous Implementation (or Review) (IWC, 2012y).
-The western North Pacific Bryde's whale Implementation was completed in 2007 (IWC, 2008f).
-However, the Committee recommends that the Implementation Review for western North Pacific Bryde's whales be delayed until 2016 given:

-- (1) the Implementation completed in 2007 considered a range of hypotheses related to stock structure and productivity; - (2) three more years of catches are unlikely to lead to conservation concerns given the results of the Implementation; - (3) that it cannot conduct more than one Implementation Review at a time (see Items 6.2 and 6.3 below); and - (4) a delay would allow additional sightings and genetics data to become available.
+Implementation Reviews should normally be scheduled not later than six years after the completion of the previous Implementation (or Review) (IWC, 2012w).
+The western North Pacific Bryde's whale Implementation was completed in 2007 (IWC, 2008).
+However, the Committee recommends that the Implementation Review for western North Pacific Bryde's whales be delayed until 2016 given: (a) the Implementation completed in 2007 considered a range of hypotheses related to stock structure and productivity; (b) three more years of catches are unlikely to lead to conservation concerns given the results of the Implementation, (c) that it cannot conduct more than one Implementation Review at a time (see Items 6.2 and 6.3 below); and (d) allow additional sightings and genetics data to be available.